de-engineer/de-engineer.github.io/_posts/2022-01-26-Understanding-Virtual-Memory-Paging-and-other-memory-related-concepts.md

 #### Arguments
 The return type of this function is `LPVOID`, which is basically a pointer to a void object. `LPVOID` is defined as `typedef void* LPVOID` in the `Windef.h`.
 In simple words, `LPVOID` is an alias for `void *`. `LP` in `LPVOID` stands for long pointer.

 **lpAddress**: This argument is used to specify the starting address of the memory region (page) to allocate.
-This address is obtained from the return value of the previous call to this function.
+This address can be provided either from the return value of the previous call to this function or it can be specified as an arbitrary address but if there is memory already allocated at this address, then the Memory manager will decide where it should allocate the memory.
 If we don't know where to allocate memory (as if we have not called this function previously), we can simply specify `NULL` and the system will decide where to allocate the memory.
-If this address is specified, the next argument (`dwSize`) will be ignored.
 If the address specified is from a memory region that is inaccessible or if it's an invalid address to allocate memory from, the function will fail with `ERROR_INVALID_ADDRESS` error.

 **dwSize**: This argument is used to specify the size of the memory region that we want to allocate in *bytes*.
 If the `lpAddress` argument was specified as `NULL` then this value will be rounded up to the next page boundary.